surifirstpin/biplus_documentation/docs/How to browse reports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/report_mian.png) Image 1 :

-After Selecting the report it will open the desired report with set of options in BiPlus, as described below,
+To open a  report click on report name from the list. once you open the dashboard report it will display set of options as described below,

 **6.** Click on **Add Filter** to add more filters to the existing report under filter sections, then Click on **Apply** button to retrieve the data based on the newly added filters and finally Click on **Save Button** to save the data with newly added filters.